 You will learn how to fight and defend yourself and gain self-confidence and control.
 As your skills develop you may, if you wish, enter Karate tournaments arranged by the BKK.

 Westcroft is a friendly club and we welcome students of all ages and abilities.
 We do however, expect students to behave in a disciplined manner and observe our rules of dojo etiquette at all times.

-Gradings are held every 3 months at the end of March, June, September and in December.
+Gradings are held 3-4 times a year.
 However, it does not mean that you will automatically be permitted to take a grading at these times.
 Students may only take a grading when the instructors consider they are ready.
 If you pass a grading you will receive a certificate confirming your new grade.